Welcome to Service Dogs Canada’s web-site.

 Service Dogs Canada provides the latest in Service Dog equipment.
 Including vests patches collars leashes wallet cards collar tags tempo harness walking harness.

-The term "Service Dog" encompasses a broad range of assistance animals that have been trained to assist their handlers with physical, or psychiatric disabilities.
-The Americans with Disabilities Act (ADA) requires public and privately owned establishements serving the public, such as restaurants, hotels, retail stores, taxicabs, airplanes, theaters, concert halls, and sports facilities, to allow people with disabilities to bring their service animals onto business premises in whatever areas customers are generally allowed.
+The term Service Dog encompasses a broad range of assistance animals that have been trained to assist their owners with their disabilities.
+The Canadian Laws requires public and privately owned establishments such as restaurants, hotels, retail stores, taxicabs, airplanes, theaters, concert halls, and sports facilities, to allow people with disabilities to bring their service animals onto business premises in whatever areas customers are generally allowed.

-SDC recognizes that every person
+SDC recognizes that most every person

 Service Dogs Canada can assist you in your